Nicerice96/3303---Elevator/README.md

 1. Clone or download the project to your local machine.
 2. Open a terminal or command prompt and navigate to the project's root directory.
 3. Compile the Java files with the command: `javac *.java`.
-4. Run the Scheduler: `java SchedulerSystem`. to simulate the system:
+4. Run the SchedulerLauncher, ElevatorSubsystemLauncher, and FloorSubsystemLauncher in any order.
+5. Click start on the elevator window.
+6. Click start on the floor window.
-5. (Optional) Tun the "tests" package
+7. (Optional) Tun the "tests" package.

 Test Instructions: